xerial/silk/index.md

 </div>

 ### Silk: A Universal Data Model
 **Silk** is a new data model for describing **relations** (tables), **trees** and their **streams**.
-This flexible data model has the power to manage various types of data in a unified framework.
+With this flexible data model you can manage various types of data in a unified framework.

 * [Silk Data Model](model.html)

-**Silk Weaver** is an open-source DBMS for Silk data, written in Scala.
+**Silk Weaver** is an open-source parallel/distributed DBMS for Silk data, written in [Scala](http://scala-lang.org).
 Silk Weaver is designed to process massive amount of data using multi-core CPUs in cluster machines.
 Once mapping to Silk is established, your data becomes ready for parallel and distributed computing.

 * [Silk Weaver Overview](weaver.html)